lrolofson/lrolofson/README.md

 Hi, I'm Leland Rolofson.
 I'm interested in all things that go bleep and bloop.

 Right now I code as a hobby.
-I've screwed around with Python, JavaScript, and C (via Arduino and PlatformIO).
+I've screwed around with Python, JavaScript (@some-user on codepen), and C (via Arduino and PlatformIO).
 I've also enjoyed programming in video games like TIS-100, Shenzhen I/O, and Kerbal Space Program (via kOS).

 Doing it as a hobby is fine, but at some point I'd like to do it for money.
 To that end I've taken a break from projects to focus on learning how to think about software more effectively so I can write software that's actually good.
 Right now I'm working my way through *Clean Code* by Robert C. Martin.